qmi03/hpc-mpi-rma-report/src/contents/c4/index.typ

 maintains its own copy, allowing the other process to read and modify it using one-sided communication primitives.

-This is my implementation of Brook's two-process barrier technique
+This is my simple implementation of Brook's two-process barrier technique
 ```cpp
 #include "mpi.h"
 #include "mpi_proto.h"